software-development-project-1/software-development-project-1.github.io/index.md

 {: .highlight }

-> The first week's exercises in [Agile software development and Scrum](/agile-software-development) need to be submitted before the deadline to confirm course participation.
+> The first week's exercises in [Introduction to software development projects](/introduction) need to be submitted before the deadline to confirm course participation.

 The assessment is based on the team's project and the personal contributions of a team member.